Particular/docs.particular.net/samples/multi-tenant/di/sample.md

 ---
 title: Injecting tenant-aware components to message handlers
-summary: Shows how to configure IoC to inject tenant-aware components to the message handlers
+summary: Shows how to configure IoC to inject tenant-aware components to message handlers
 reviewed: 2019-02-07
 component: Core
 ---